 Figure 6.
 Unique k-mers (k=25) from the DIB re-assembly compared NCGR assembly for each of the 678 samples.
 The line indicates a 1:1 relationship between DIB and NCGR assemblies.

 To examine phylogenetic differences in the assemblies, assembly metrics were averaged by taxa (Figure 7).
-The Dinoflagellates (Dinophyta) had more unique kmer content.
+The Dinoflagellates (Dinophyta) had more unique kmer content than other groups (can we do an ANOVA test to test variance?).
 Assemblies from Ciliates (Ciliophora) had lower open reading frame percentages.
 Assemblies from Dinoflagellates had higher ORF percentages and more contigs.

 Figure 7.
 Averaged assembly metrics grouped by phylum for the the seven most common phyla in the MMETSP dataset, ranked according to number of samples.
 Taxonomic grouping are as follows, Bacillariophyta (light blue, N=193), Dinophyta (dark blue, N=128), Ochrophyta (light green, N=78), Haptophyta (dark green, N=63), Chlorophyta (pink, N=62), Ciliophora (red, N=31), Cryptophyta (orange, N=22).
 The mean for each phylum is plotted with bars indicating standard deviation across the phylum.
 Unique k-mers (k=25) in the assembly is plotted against vs. input reads (A left) and the mean percentage open reading frame (ORF) is plotted against vs. the number of contigs in the assembly (right).